amanrj03/Sunny-Chat/README.md

-# SecureChat - End-to-End Encrypted Messaging App
+# SunnyChat - End-to-End Encrypted Messaging App

 A modern, secure real-time chat application with end-to-end encryption, built with React and Node.js.